siddharthngandhi/siddharthngandhi.github.io/publications.md

 ## Co-author Publications

+18. I. Carleo, + 6 co-authors, **S. Gandhi** + 23 co-authors,
+<span style="color: #1e6bb8">The GAPS Programme at TNG XXXIX.
+Multiple Molecular Species in the Atmosphere of the Warm Giant Planet WASP-80 b Unveiled at High Resolution with GIANO-B</span>,
+_The Astronomical Journal, 164, 101 (2022)_

 17. R. Webb, **S. Gandhi**, M. Brogi + 4 co-authors,
 <span style="color: #1e6bb8">Water observed in the atmosphere of τ Boötis Ab with CARMENES/CAHA</span>,
 _Monthly Notices of the Royal Astronomical Society (MNRAS), 514, 4160 (2022)_